syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 The [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) has custom adaptor support which allows you to perform manual operations on the data.
 This can be utilized for implementing custom data binding and editing operations in the DropDownList component.

-For implementing custom data binding in DropDownList, the `DataAdaptor` class is used.
+For implementing custom data binding in the DropDownList, the `DataAdaptor` class is used.
 This abstract class acts as a base class for the custom adaptor.

-The `DataAdaptor` abstract class has both synchronous and asynchronous method signatures which can be overridden in the custom adaptor.
-Following are the method signatures present in this class,
+The `DataAdaptor` abstract class has both synchronous and asynchronous method signatures, which can be overridden in the custom adaptor.
+Following are the method signatures present in this class.

 ```csharp
 public abstract class DataAdaptor